fohimneusburg/IndividualSavingsAccounts/README.md

 # Savings Contract

-A simple smart contract written in solidity that allows a user to store funds and then withdraw at a chosen date.
+A simple smart contract written in solidity that allows a user to store funds and then withdraw them at a chosen date.

 ### Walkthrough